 Over half of U.S. States, including Maryland, have adopted caps on non-economic damages in personal injury cases.
 Maryland’s tort cap, codified at Section 3-2A-09 of the Maryland Code, increases by $15,000 at the beginning of each year.
 As of January 1, 2014, non-economic tort damages were capped at $740,000 for personal injury cases, or $925,000 for wrongful death cases with two or more beneficiaries.

 The last real challenge to Maryland’s tort cap came in 2010, when the Maryland Court of Appeals decided a case involving the drowning of a young child in a pool.
 In DRD Pool v.
 Freed (2010) 416 Md.
 46, the Court of Appeals refused to address the plaintiffs’ argument that the State’s tort cap was unconstitutional, because the jury had an opportunity to weigh the facts and the plaintiffs were therefore afforded their right to a jury trial.
 Based on the tort cap, the plaintiffs award of over $4 million was reduced to $1 million.

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured by the negligent conduct of another.
-If you or someone you know has been injured by the misconduct of another individual, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured by the negligent conduct of another.
+If you or someone you know has been injured by the misconduct of another individual, contact the attorneys of Brassel Alexander, LLC today.